Last month I had the pleasure of achieving my first full year as a professional web developer in a Finnish company centered around online payments.

 Despite Linus Torvalds badmouthing the use of debuggers I strongly advise using one – XDebug is good for PHP.
 Without a debugger, you'll place an additional cognitive load on your brain while trying to keep the flow of system in your mind.
 It is then very likely you get tired and start dumping the shit out of every variable in scope to your files until you find the poor sucker method returning

 127 instead of

 false.
 With a debugger, you see the entire state of the application as it is until the breakpoint, and you can evaluate expressions inside that state.
 Not only does it save time but blocks needless fatigue as well.

 As a last but not least important bit of advice; if someone likes Emacs do not try to religiously convert them to use Vim or vice versa.
-You just look like you left your brain in the previous century.
+You look like you left your brain in the previous century.
 The culture around development tools is vastly rich and everyone has space for choosing their best equipment.
-Or would you start arguing with Gimli to switch his ax for a bow right before a horde of Uruk-hai is preparing for attack?
-I don’t think you would.
+Or would you start arguing with Gimli to switch their ax for a bow right before a horde of Uruk-hai is preparing for attack?
+I don't think you would.

 #3 Continuous Integration Guarantees Sweet Dreams

 If you don't know what continuous integration (CI) means it has been explained in detail in this post.